Kays-Somewhere/CTF-Write-Ups/DoD Cyber Sentinel 2025/Write Ups/Screamin' Streamin' 😱.md

 EOF
 ```

-Next, it had me run a loop in the terminal that tried every word in the list created above. the goal was to see if there was any responses that would indicated that there was a connection or the word was right.
+Next, it had me run a loop in the terminal that tried every word in the list created above. the goal was to see if there were any responses that would indicated that there was a connection or the word was right.

 ```
 for stream in juche juche_jaguar jaguar power video stream test; do